 I talk a lot here on the blog about the freedom of homeschooling and the power of individualized instruction and interest-led learning.
 I whole-heartedly believe in these facets of teaching kids with dyslexia at home.

 However, with the freedoms of homeschooling often come doubts as to whether we are actually doing enough school.
 Interest-led learning is so fun it may not seem as legitimate as traditional school methods.
 Modifying curricula so that our kids can learn at their own level can make us feel ‘behind’.
-Pursuing interests and tailoring subjects around these interests isn’t as easy to gauge as neat and tidy textbooks and workbooks – even if they would bore our children to death.
+Pursuing interests and tailoring learning around these interests isn’t as easy to measure as neat and tidy textbooks and workbooks.

 Keeping your eye on the big picture